Get Started with Oracle Database Free on Oracle Linux

 cat /etc/oracle-release

-3. Install the container-tools module.
+3. Install the Podman packages or modules.

 sudo dnf module install -y container-tools:ol8